 Since its inception, SESCIL has had community based, policy making members on the Board of Directors, to oversee the development and ongoing growth of the organization.
-The staff consists of community, health and geriatric professionals dedicated to supporting the well-being of our members.
+The staff consists of community professionals dedicated to supporting the well-being of our members.

 In 1992, SESCIL took over administrative duties from the County and became a private non-profit organization.

-Uniquely, SESCIL provides a broad range of therapeutic preventive health services and programs that maintains and restores the physical, emotional and social health of the elderly.
+Uniquely, SESCIL provides a broad range of therapeutic services and programs that maintain and restore the physical, emotional and social health of the elderly.
 Self-sufficiency and independent living is the goal to avoid premature and indeed any institutionalization.

 Barbara Ryder, Englewood